-Unless we believe that everyone is going to be saved, we must deal with the fact that some are going to be lost.
-And if some are going to be lost, it’s important to ask what separates those who will be lost from those who will be saved.
+Unless we believe that everyone is going to be saved, we must come to grips with the fact that some are going to be lost.
+And if some end up being lost, it’s important to ask what separates those who will be lost from those who will be saved.
 In other words, what are the conditions of salvation?
 What must we do to accept the gift that God has made available in Jesus Christ?

-Some say that faith is necessary in order for us to receive the forgiveness of our sins, and this is certainly true.
-If we reject faith in Christ, then we reject the salvation that He offers.
+Some say that faith is necessary in order to receive the forgiveness of our sins, and this is certainly true.
+If we turn away from faith in Christ, we reject the salvation that He offers.
 Jesus said it plainly: “Unless you believe that I am he you will die in your sins” (John 8:24).
 And our faith must not be kept secret but be confessed and openly acknowledged.
 Paul wrote, “If you confess with your mouth that Jesus is Lord and believe in your heart that God raised him from the dead, you will be saved.
 For with the heart one believes and is justified, and with the mouth one confesses and is saved” (Romans 10:9,10).

 Others would add repentance as a condition of salvation, and this also is true to the Scriptures.
-It is our sins that have separated us from God, and unless we are willing to turn away from those sins, we will remain under their condemnation.
+It is our sins that have separated us from God, and unless we’re willing to turn away from those sins, we will remain under their condemnation.
 Peter urged one group of hearers, “Repent therefore, and turn back, that your sins may be blotted out” (Acts 3:19).
 To another audience, he said that God “commands all people everywhere to repent” (Acts 17:30).

 Still others say that baptism is a requirement, and once again, this is what the Scriptures teach.
 Outside of Christ, we are lost, and we are not “in Christ” unless we’ve been baptized into Him.
 “All of us who have been baptized into Christ Jesus were baptized into his death?”
 (Romans 6:3).
 “For as many of you as were baptized into Christ have put on Christ” (Galatians 3:27).